lastmjs/zwitterion/README.md

 ### WebAssembly Installation and Use

 To provide support for C/C++ files, you must install the WebAssembly toolchain.
-Zwitterion will take care of this for you, installing the toolchain into the `emsdk` directory in the directory that you run the installation command from:
+Zwitterion will take care of this for you, installing the toolchain into the `emsdk` directory in the directory that you run the installation command from.
+Please note that the installation will take a long time for now.
+These are early days, and a more optimized installation process will come in the future:

 If you installed locally:
 ```bash